 Lifecycle Stage and Lead Management in HubSpot and Salesforce

-Every PE-backed company we audit has a version of the same problem.
+Most PE-backed companies have the same problem hiding in plain sight.
 Marketing is generating leads.
 SDRs are working them.
 AEs are running deals.
-But when the board asks, "How does a lead become revenue in your CRM?", the room goes quiet.
+But when the board asks "how does a lead become revenue in your CRM?" the room goes quiet.
+Not because people aren't working hard.
+Because the system was never designed to answer that question.

-It's not because people aren't working hard.
-It's because the system was never designed to answer that question.
 Lifecycle stages were configured during initial CRM setup, usually by whoever happened to be in the room that day.
 Nobody documented what each stage actually means.
 Nobody built logic to enforce transitions.
-And over time, the gap between what the CRM says and what's actually happening widens until the data becomes unreliable.
+Over time, the gap between what the CRM says and what's actually happening widens until the data becomes unreliable.
+RevBlack audits this same pattern across dozens of HubSpot and Salesforce instances, and the fix is always the same: build the operating logic first, then automate on top of it.

 The CRM works fine.
 The operating logic behind it was never built.